-The Auraria Higher Education Center (AHEC) department of Environmental Health and Safety (EH&S) has established the Auraria Laboratory Safety Committee (LSC) with the responsibility to promote safe and proper chemical management for the College, Metropolitan State University of Denver (MSU Denver), and the University of Colorado-Denver (UCD) and related facilities.
+The Lowry Campus will establish a Laboratory Safety Committee (LSC) with the responsibility to promote safe and proper chemical management.
 Chemical management includes, but is not limited to, the procurement and the safe handling, use, storage, and disposal of chemicals.
 The LSC reviews lab safety programs and makes recommendations as appropriate.
 The LSC consists of lab coordinators and other pertinent lab personnel who handle or use chemicals.

-Chapter 2 Chemical Classification Systems
+Chemical Classification Systems